stateless-solutions/compatibility-layer/CONTRIBUTING.md

   - **`-keyfile`**: The path to the key file used for signing transactions during tests.
 Replace with the appropriate key file.
   - **`-configFile`**: The path to the JSON file in the `supported-chains` directory that specifies the methods for the new chain.
   - **`-integrationFile`**: The path to the integration test JSON file located in the `integration-tests/test-data` directory.
+  - **`-waitTime=`**: Wait time in between requests in miliseconds.
+This flag is optional and it's used to prevent the tests to be rate limited.

 ### 4. Review Checklist